 We can check that NodeJS and npm were successfully installed by opening cmd and typing:

 Installing Newman and HTML Reporters

-Newman is the collection runner that allows us to run and test a Postman Collection from the command line.
+Newman is the collection runner in Postman that allows us to run and test a Postman Collection from the command line.
 Installing it is pretty simple.

 Use cmd once again and type: